What Type of HR Leader Is Right For Your Business?

 Reduction-in-Force (RIF) HR Skills

-- Empathy: The best HR professionals know that showing empathy as you go through such processes is critical.
-They know that it is of vital importance to demonstrate caring and ensure that all whose positions are eliminated retain their dignity throughout the process.
+Empathy: The best HR professionals know that showing empathy as you go through such processes is critical.
+Emotional intelligence is of vital importance to demonstrate caring and ensure that all whose positions are eliminated retain their dignity throughout the process.